 - Perform an act based on Star Wars but written in Shakespearian language and technique!

-I highly recommend this course, and Freddie is having a blast completing it.
+I highly recommend this course, and my son is having a blast completing it.
 Download the Shakespeare introductory course now you won’t regret it.
 We are having so much fun, and I’m learning so much too.

-Whether you follow the above course or make your own unit study you need to at the very least purchase these two books:
+Whether you follow the above course or make your own unit study you need to at the very least purchase these best Shakespeare books for kids:

-William Shakespeare’s Star Wars – Freddie was so pleased when he saw the Star Wars book, he is totally obsessed with all things Star Wars at the minute.
+William Shakespeare’s Star Wars.
+My son was so pleased when he saw the Star Wars book, he is totally obsessed with all things Star Wars at the minute.
 So to introduce Shakespeare in a subject that he already loves is just fantastic.
 Below are all the Shakespeare books we have, but I imagine this will continue to grow.
 The Displate on the wall was a gift he purchased himself with Christmas money.

 But there are loads of other Shakespeare books for kids that we recommend;

-To Wee Or Not To Wee is another favorite, Freddie got this for Christmas when he was about 8 or 9, and he devoured it.
+To Wee Or Not To Wee is another favorite.
+My son got this for Christmas when he was about 8 or 9, and he devoured it.
 Of course, any type of potty humor is right down his street!

 The Shakespeare Stories by Tony Ross is another favorite.
 There are 16 small books that are great for younger readers.
 They are beautifully illustrated as you would expect from Tony Ross (as he illustrated the Horrid Henry series and a number of the David Walliams books)